NLnetLabs/gantry/README.md

 Wrapper options:
        gantry --data-dir <PATH/TO/YOUR/DATA/FILES:default=/tmp/gantry>

-Where COMPONENT can be one of:
+Where COMPONENT can be one of: (deploy and undeploy also accept special component 'all')
        COMPONENT            VENDOR
        routinator           NLnet Labs
        vr-csr:16.09.02      Cisco CSR1000v